GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 * It will let us explore Envoy at the edge, where the user’s client talks to our application.
 * It will let us explore Envoy internally, brokering communications between the various parts of the application.

 Envoy runs as a sidecar, so it's language-agnostic.
-For this tutorial, we’ll use Python and Flask for simplicity.
-We’ll use PostgreSQL for persistence because it has good Python support and it’s easy to get running both locally and in the cloud.
+For this tutorial, the REST service will use Python and Flask, with PostgreSQL for persistence, all of which play nicely together.
 And of course, running on Google Container Engine means managing everything with Kubernetes.

 ## Setting Up

 ### Google Container Engine

-You'll need a Google Cloud Platform account for this, so that you can set up a Google Container Engine cluster, just visit the [Google Cloud Platform Console](https://console.cloud.google.com/kubernetes) and use the UI to create a new cluster.
+You'll need a Google Cloud Platform account for this, so that you can set up a Google Container Engine cluster.
+Just visit the [Google Cloud Platform Console](https://console.cloud.google.com/kubernetes) and use the UI to create a new cluster.
 Picking the defaults should be fine for our purposes.

 ### Kubernetes

 You'll need `kubectl`, the Kubernetes CLI, to work with Google Container Engine.
-On a Mac you can use `brew install kubernetes-cli`; else you'll need to follow the [Kubernetes installation intructions](https://kubernetes.io/docs/user-guide/prereqs/).
+On a Mac you can use `brew install kubernetes-cli`, else you'll need to follow the [Kubernetes installation intructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ### Docker

-Google Compute Engine runs code from Docker images, so you'll need the Docker CLI, `docker`.
+Google Container Engine runs code from Docker images, so you'll need the Docker CLI, `docker`, to build your own images.
 [Docker Community Edition](https://www.docker.com/community-edition) is fine if you're just getting started (again, on a Mac, the easy way is `brew install docker`).

 ### The Application

-Everything we'll use in this demo is in [Datawire's `envoy-steps` repo](https://github.com/datawire/envoy-steps), so you'll need to clone that and `cd` into your clone:
+Everything you'll use in this demo is in [Datawire's `envoy-steps` repo](https://github.com/datawire/envoy-steps), so you'll need to clone that and `cd` into your clone:

 ```
 git clone https://github.com/datawire/envoy-steps.git